IsabellaRocha/Final_Systems/README.md

   * Joseph: Fixed bugs

 ## Bugs ##
-* although shared memory is updated even when logging out, data is lost after the program finishes.
+* We have issue with shared memory after the program clases.
+Everything works even when logging out.
+The shared memory is updated.
+However, when exiting the program, which is a simple stopping the while loop, the updates made on the shared memory is somehow lost after the program is closed.